ysyk2021/empowerment-through-learning-unleashing-the-potential-within/src/chapter-6-1.md

-Chapter 5: Building a Supportive Learning Environment: Understanding the Importance of a Supportive Learning Environment
+Understanding the Importance of a Supportive Learning Environment
 ========================================================================================================================

 Building a supportive learning environment is essential for achieving personal and professional growth through lifelong learning.
 In this chapter, we will explore the importance of a supportive learning environment and how to create one.